obfuscated-D/EnderXY/README.md

 ## TODO's and notes
+    - I'm still working on the Z axis, it's not quite there yet
+    - BOM needs completed, and to include different configurations
     - Need to optmize for printing without support
     - There is no cable management or electronics mounting designed currently
+    - Need to come up with an orgizational structure for different conversion types, (i.e. v-wheels vs linear rails, stock motors or upgraded etc.)

 # Ender XY
 This isn't a finished product / refined design.
 This was a *very* quick concept build (we're talking < 8hrs quick), and could absolutely use improvement.
 I hope it can serve as a decent starting point.